Welcome to Part #2 in this Wise Women Living Series on becoming ladies who are Hospitable.

 The deep seeded worrying, the excuses, and the over thinking of a simple invitation should be warning signs, telling us we’re confusing social entertaining with hospitality.Jen Schmidt, Just Open the Door

 So if dinner burns or your soufflé falls flat, don’t start to get upset or stress out—remember the wisdom God offers to us in Proverbs 17:1 (NKJV)

 Better is a dry morsel with quiet than a house full of feasting with strife.

 Next time when you’re pondering over what to eat when you invite others over—remember it’s better to enjoy plain sandwiches in peace than to serve up a 5-course meal with a bad attitude and tension in the air.

 Let this truth sync deep.
-Receive it as absolute freedom, stop striving for the unattainable, stop worrying about what others think of your performance, and focuses solely on our One-person audience, knowing this focus will always lead you to loving others…Surrender your idea of perfection.
+Receive it as absolute freedom, stop striving for the unattainable, stop worrying about what others think of your performance, and focus solely on our One-person Audience, knowing this focus will always lead you to loving others…Surrender your idea of perfection.
 Trust me, our version is so overrated anyhow.Jen Schmidt, Just Open the Door

 #4.
 Ask God to Give You a Generous, Thankful & Open Heart.